-In 1996, founding partners George Rosset, Franz Fux, Mike Watling and Geoff Straight set out to explore uncharted mountain ranges in Northern BC, Canada and make first descents in what would become Last Frontier Heliskiing.
+In 1996, founding partners George Rosset, Franz Fux, Mike Watling, and Geoff Straight set out to explore uncharted mountain ranges in Northern BC, Canada, and make their first descents in what would become Last Frontier Heliskiing.

 That passion for exploration and adventure lives on in our DNA.
 Everything we do at Last Frontier revolves around the mountains and the journey of chasing snow.